 She wrapped herself in the crooks of looks and nooks of books, cloaked her face with hair misplaced, hid her smile, for a while, in the cover of much denial.

-Until a day one reached out, offered the help she’d lived without.
-A strong hand extended, a friendship made, a thing never had, a wish that wouldn’t fade.
+Until a day one reached out.
+Offered the help she’d long lived without.
+A strong hand extended, a friendship made.
+A thing never had, a wish that wouldn’t fade.

-It’s all it took to live and love, because of this she rose above…the hurt, the pain all overcame, the weak, the cursed, all reversed.
+It’s all it took to live and love and because of this she rose above.
+The hurt, the pain all overcame.
+The weak, the cursed, all reversed.

-Not one to forget what it is to be small; she’ll be there when needed, a net for a fall.
+Not one to forget what it is to be small; she’ll be never be far.
+A net for a fall.